yashsaste/TyreQualityClassification/README.md

 ---

-## Future Improvements

-Possible future enhancements include:

-- Testing additional pretrained models such as EfficientNet and DenseNet.
-- Deployment as a web application using Flask or Streamlit.
-- Real-time tyre inspection using a live camera feed.

----

 ## References

 1. Krizhevsky, A., Sutskever, I., & Hinton, G. E. (2012). *ImageNet Classification with Deep Convolutional Neural Networks.*